chalin/code_excerpt_updater/README.md

 - `indent-by` defines the number of spaces to be used to indent the code in the code block.
    (Default is no indentation.)
 - `path-base`, when provided, must be the only argument.
 Its use is described below in the second instruction form.
+- `plaster="..."` determines how plaster marker lines are handled in excerpts.
+When set to "none", the plaster marker lines are removed.
+Otherwise, the attribute value defines a plaster template, possibly containing `$defaultPlaster`.
+  Examples: `plaster="/* $defaultPlaster */"`, `plaster="/* add your code here */"`.
+  When using legacy excerpts, the only supported value of this attribute is "none".
+  The default plaster is `···`, contained in a language-specific comment that is determined from the excerpt directive.
+  The language is the code-block language, if specified, otherwise it is taken to be the excerpt path extension.

 Notes:
 - The `<?code-excerpt?>` instruction can optionally be preceded by an single-line comment